ManimCommunity/manim/docs/source/tutorials/quickstart.rst

 ************

 With a working installation of manim and this sample project under your belt, you're ready to start creating animations of your own.
-For more under the hood at what manim is doing when rendering the ``SquareToCircle`` go to the next tutorial :doc:`a_deeper_look`.
+To learn more about what Manim is doing under the hood go to the next tutorial :doc:`a_deeper_look`.
 For an overview of manim's features, as well as its configuration and other settings, go to the other :doc:`../tutorials`.
 For a list of all available features, go to the